yosipy/Import_VisualSFM_cameras/README.md

 Import_VisualSFM_cameras (Previous name:"VSFMBundle_to_Blender")
 =====================

+/*change point : I changed the name of the imported camera to the image name given to Visualsfm. */

 An attempt to create a script based on Konrad Koelzer's bundle import script that optimizes VSFM output for Blender

 The original script expected a very specific directory structure and file names,